FOIL-NU/sSMLM-protocol/README.md

 The recommended MATLAB version is R2023b for the best compatibility with the software.

+# Sample data
+Sample data is provided in a separate repository, [sSMLM-protocol-sample](https://github.com/FOIL-NU/sSMLM-protocol-sample).
+Download the sample data and extract it to the same directory as the software if you would like to test the software with the sample data.

 # License
 Distributed under the GNU General Public License v3.0.
 See `LICENSE` for more information.